 Closing Date for Nominations – Friday 26 June 2020

 Commission of Winner's Trophy and Prize – APSA 2021 Annual Conference Dinner

-To be eligible for the prize you must be a postgraduate or early career researcher (within their first five years postdoc, however, we are happy to accommodate significant career interruptions).
-You must also be working or studying at an Australian university (or working outside the higher education sector for those who are between academic appointments).
+- To be eligible for the prize, the author must be a postgraduate or early career researcher (within their first five years postdoc, however, we are happy to accommodate significant career interruptions).
+He/she must also be working or studying at an Australian university (or working outside the higher education sector for those who are between academic appointments).